 If you’re selling or buying a home, a home inspection is a must.
 If you’re a seller, a home inspection allows you to prove to potential buyers that your home is fully functional and safe to live in.
 For buyers, having that reassurance will make it easier for them to sign on the dotted line.
+It’s important you clear up the things that fail a home inspection.

 If you’re looking to sell your home and want to ensure that it sells fast, consider signing up for a home safety inspection as soon as possible.
 Here are some common issues that will fail a home inspection.